-The Xinjiang mummies are the centerpiece of the recently refurbished museum in Urumqi---Xinjiang Uighur Autonomous Region Museum.
-Some of the mummies found in the Tarim Basin with Caucasian features.
+The mummies are displayed in glass cases in Urumqi and another museum in Turpan.
+Their 3000-year-old clothing is in surprisingly good condition.
+In 2010, two mummies traveled to the United States as part of an exhibit titled "Secrets of the Silk Road: Mystery Mummies of China" at Santa Ana's Bowers Museum.
+The most famous mummy is the Loulan Beauty.
 Barbara Demick wrote in the Los Angeles Times, “Almost invariably when visitors approach the middle-aged woman enshrined in a climatized exhibit case they pause and do a double take.
 What gets the most attention is her nose: high-bridged, slightly hooked, the sort of nose that reminds you of Meryl Streep.
 Then a little gasp.
 "Weiguoren!"
 (A foreigner!), one young woman exclaimed to her friends.
-They were touring the museum earlier this month on a Chinese public holiday.
+They were touring the museum on a Chinese public holiday.
 Nearly 4,000 years after her death, the so-called Beauty of Loulan still has the ability to amaze."

 Ili is 167,000-square-mile region of steppe and mountain in Xinjiang bordering Kazakstan.
 It is dominated by Kazak herdsmen, driving herds of sheep, goats and yaks.
 Sayram Lake (90 miles west of Tuoli) in the Tien Shen is filled with Kazak herders in the summer.